 Airbag safety is a concern for many motorists.
 NBC News-Connecticut discusses an investigation into claims the airbags on the 2012 Nissan Versa may be faulty.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers have handled defective product litigation cases in the past and are here to answer any questions you may have if a product's failure has caused you serious bodily harm.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm have handled defective product litigation cases in the past and are here to answer any questions you may have if a product’s failure has caused you serious bodily harm.